Corinna Hill Headshot

 Video Bio

 Dr. Corinna S. Hill is an Assistant Professor in the Department of Liberal Studies at RIT/NTID.
 She received her BA in History from Gallaudet University and her MA and PhD in History from the University of Rochester.
-She studies the history of deafness and disability in the United States, mainly focusing on the nineteenth and twentieth centuries.
-She is particularly interested in how language access, medicine, technology, and social relationships have shaped the Deaf and Disabled experience in America.
+She studies the history of deafness and disability in the United States, with a focus on the nineteenth and twentieth centuries.
+She is particularly interested in how language access, medicine, technology, and social relationships have shaped Deaf and Disabled experiences in America.
 Her current research includes an oral history collection project on American Deaf clubs and a study of friendships between Deaf and hearing Americans from 1840 to 1920.

 Select Scholarship